 A few organisations today are quickly beginning to realise that to maximise ROI on a brand or website reboot, a website should be functional and easy to use, not just look great.
 But this number is growing and there is still a need for the right balance to be attained.

-The reality of this shift is partly down to how much we have become inherently dependant on the array of devices we now use.
+According to Fusion Vegas and their recent posts online, the reality of this shift is partly down to how much we have become inherently dependant on the array of devices we now use.
 What once worked great when viewed via a desktop no longer has the same appreciation when viewed on a small tablet or mobile, because the User Experience (UX) and usability has been lost.
 Welcome @media queries.

 Which brings us onto a basic and obvious comparison, how do the roles differ and how much do they crossover?